iloveicedgreentea/py-samsungtv/README.md

-# py-samsungtv
+# pysamsungtv

-`py-samsungtv` is an async Python library that talks to Samsung TVs over HTTPS JSON-RPC.
+`pysamsungtv` is an async Python library that talks to Samsung TVs over HTTPS JSON-RPC.

 ## Why